Operahuset Nordfjord: History

 The construction of the building was finished on 1 March 2009.
 The building was officially opened by the Minister of Culture Trond Giske on the 25 April 2009.
 In October 2009 HM Queen Sonja attended the premiere of the first Opera Carmen to be held in the new building.
 The Queen also opened the "Opera-week" in Nordfjordeid.
 In 2018 Kari and Michael Pavelich were awarded a royal distinction, the King's Medal of Merit for their 20 years of work and commitment connected to Opera and culture in Nordfjordeid.

-The building
+During the 10 year anniversary of the building in 2019 it was visited by Prime Minister Erna Solberg.

+During October 2023 HM Queen Sonja attended the 25 anniversary of Opera Nordfjord, during the premiere of the locally produced and written musical "Soga om Sol".
+Prior to the premiere the Queen opened her own gallery exhibition at Gamlebanken in Eidsgata.

+Building

 The building is a combination of an Opera house and school.
 The western part of the building is exclusively for educational purposes, with almost 400 students and 90 educational staff during the day.
 The eastern part of the building houses the main theatre, library, cinema and several conference rooms, offices and the foyer lobby.